StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 ## Background

-The Flexbox Layout (Flexible Box) module (currently a W3C Last Call Working Draft) aims at providing a more efficient way to lay out, align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word 'flex').
+The __Flexible Box Layout Module__ (short _flexbox_) aims at providing a more efficient way to lay out, align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word 'flex').

+Before the Flexbox Layout module, there were four layout modes:

+- Block, for sections in a webpage
+- Inline, for text
+- Table, for two-dimensional table data
+- Positioned, for explicit position of an element

+The Flexible Box Layout Module makes it easier to design flexible responsive layout structure without using float or positioning.

-The main idea behind the flex layout is to give the container the ability to alter its items' width/height (and order) to **best fill the available space** (mostly to accommodate to all kind of display devices and screen sizes).
+The main idea behind the flex layout is to give the container the ability to alter its items' __width__, __height__, and __order__ to **best fill the available space** in particular to __accommodate to all kind of display devices and screen sizes__.
 A flex container expands items to fill available free space, or shrinks them to prevent overflow.

-Most importantly, the flexbox layout is **direction-agnostic** as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).
-While those work well for pages, they lack flexibility (no pun intended) to support large or complex applications (especially when it comes to orientation changing, resizing, stretching, shrinking, etc.).
+Most importantly, the flexbox layout is **direction-agnostic** as opposed to the regular layouts such as `block`, which is vertically-based and `inline`, which is horizontally-based.
+While those work well for pages, they __lack flexibility to support large or complex applications__, especially when it comes to orientation changing, resizing, stretching, shrinking, etc.

-!!! note
+!!! note "When to use Flexbox vs. Grid layout"
     Flexbox layout is most appropriate to the components of an application, and small-scale layouts, while the Grid layout is intended for larger scale layouts.

 ## Basic Concepts and Terminology

 Flexbox is a whole module and not a single property.
 It hence involves a lot of things including its whole set of properties.
-Some of them are meant to be set on the container (parent element, known as "flex container") whereas the others are meant to be set on the children (said "flex items").
+Some of them are meant to be set on the container (parent element, known as "__flex container__") whereas the others are meant to be set on the children (said "__flex items__").

 The flex layout is based on **flex-flow directions**.
 The following figure from the specification explains the main idea behind the flex layout.